 How to Get My Transcript: A Guide to Requesting Your College Records

 If you’ve ever taken a college course, you have an academic record.
-If you need to prove your academic record, such as when you’re applying to a new school or for employment, you may be asked for an official transcript of those records.
+If you need to verify your academic credentials, such as when you’re applying to a new school or for employment, you may be asked for a copy of those records.
+Depending on the scenario, an official transcript may be required, although an unofficial transcript may also be suitable — and faster to obtain.

 First: What is a Transcript?